Damanagrawal/Image-Capation-Using-Gen-AI/README.md

 ## Bug / Feature Request

-If you encounter any bugs or issues with the loan status predictor app, please let me know by opening an issue on my [GitHub repository](https://github.com/Sajid030/image-captioning/issues).
+If you encounter any bugs or issues with the loan status predictor app, please let me know by opening an issue on my.
 Be sure to include the details of your query and the expected results.
 Your feedback is valuable in helping me improve the app for all users.
 Thank you for your support!

 ## Future Scope